yashgupta19101998/Property-Price-Prediction/README.md

 4. Probability of 3 Rooms in Abbotsford: The chances of finding a property with 3 rooms in Abbotsford were determined and rounded to 3 decimal places.
 4. Probability of 2 Bathrooms in Abbotsford: The likelihood of finding a property with 2 bathrooms in Abbotsford was calculated and rounded to 3 decimal places.

-Feel free to adjust any part of this description to better fit your needs!